guotong1988/guotong1988.github.io/research/_posts/2023-04-01-auto-self-correct-chatgpt.md

 The editing/replacing/adding coded system for fetched related data.
 ChatGPT interacts with this system, using the knowledge from human to correct data.

+### Further Functions

+#### Potential Wrong Data Recommendation

+Using the train-dataset self-predict method [3] to find the potential wrong data for human to check and fix.

 ### Conclusion